-The authors state that "these findings add to our understanding of how the" hosts The most exciting thing about tolerance is that "tolerated infections and could open new avenues for the treatment of infections." - Unlike resistance - is expected to form to be "the proof of evolution."
-One of the problems with getting resistance to a virus, either naturally or with the use of drugs is that is in the interest of the virus to develop evasive tactics that circumvent the resistance mechanism.
-However, the virus tolerance is such that the human host viral evolution should not be a problem.
+"These results add to our understanding of how" hosts "tolerated infections and could open new avenues for treatment of infections."
+The most exciting thing about tolerance is that - unlike resistance - it is expected in a way to be "evolution-proof."
+One of the problems with getting resistance to a virus, either naturally or through the use of drugs, is that it is in the interest of the virus to develop evasive tactics that circumvent the resistance mechanism.
+However, the tolerance of the virus lies so that viral evolution of the human host should not be a problem.

 The work described here represents a first step in exploring the mechanism of tolerance in humans, and once we understand how tolerance works, we might then be in a favorable position to manipulate it and help people living with HIV more comfortably and for longer.

 The above story is based on materials provided by PLoS.

 - Roland R. Regoes, Paul J. McLaren, Manuel Battegay, Enos Bernasconi, Alexandra Calmy, Huldrych F. Gunthard, Matthias Hoffmann, Andri Rauch, Amalio Telenti, Jacques Fellay.
 Dissociate human tolerance and resistance against HIV.
 PLoS Biology, 2014; 12 (9): e1001951 DOI: 10.1371 / journal.pbio.1001951